Hungarton

 Hungarton (or Hungerton) is a small village and civil parish in the Harborough district of Leicestershire, England, about 10 mi north-east of Leicester and 13 mi south-west of Melton Mowbray.
 The population of the civil parish was 269 at the 2001 census, including Ingarsby, and increased to 289 at the 2011 census.

 Amenities

 The village has a church, a village hall, a small stream and a Millennium Green.
 It also has a pub called The Black Boy.
-Stilton cheese was first produced in a dairy in the grounds of Quenby Hall.
+Stilton cheese was produced in a dairy in the grounds of Quenby Hall.

 The Anglican Church of St John the Baptist is part of a group benefice with Keyham, Billesdon, Goadby and Skeffington.
 A service is held twice a month.